The 20% Downpayment Myth

 It can be shocking to realize how long it will take to save a 20% downpayment, but there are several low downpayment loan options that can help you achieve the dream of homeownership sooner.
 How much sooner?
 Use our downpayment calculator to see the difference it takes to save 3%, 5%, 10%, or 20% down based on your financial situation.

 With an FHA insured loan, buyers are able to purchase a home with a downpayment as low as 3.5% through a government program backed by taxpayers dollars.
 The program offers only one payment option – an upfront fee due at closing and a monthly fee.
-It’s important to note that while the FHA recently lowered their premiums for the loans they insure, making them more affordable, they removed a buyer’s ability to cancel the premium payments, meaning a buyer must make the payments for the life of the loan.
+It’s important to note that the FHA does not allow buyers to cancel the premium payments, meaning a buyer must make the payments for the life of the loan.
 FHA premiums may also be tax deductible.

 Private mortgage insurance is the private sector alternative to FHA, which is a government program backed by taxpayers.
 Another key difference is with cancellation.
 Some forms of private mortgage insurance may be cancelled when a loan reaches 78% loan-to-value, unlike FHA that may be paid for the entire loan term.
 And while both base the cost of their insurance premiums on a variety of factors, including your credit profile and other characteristics, their premiums are different, so it’s important to compare the cost of both options to see which makes the most sense for you.